-This comprehensive fact sheet covers HIV/AIDS prevention and testing information, and includes a list of resources and agencies.
-1991, 20 pp., single copies free, multiple copies \$1.00 each for Massachusetts residents and \$2.00 each for others.
+This comprehensive fact sheet covers HIV/A(DS) prevention and testing information, and includes a list of resources and agencies.
+1991, 20 pp., single copies free, multiple copies \$1.00 cach for Massachusetts residents and \$2.00 cach for others.